 One of my favorite Vietnamese restaurants, but honestly you can’t go wrong with Vietnamese in Munich.
 Order their vegan bun and your friends can get a more traditional Pho with meat broth so everyone is happy.
 If you’re not looking for a sit-down option then check out a place called Chi Thu which is a Vietnamese street food joint and has a whole vegan section.
 You can get vegan red bean dumplings, vegan banh mi, and veggie pho.

-I get it, when you’re traveling and what something quick and familiar often times people just want to grab a burger and be done with it.
+I get it, when you’re traveling and want something quick and familiar it is nice to grab a burger and be done with it.
 Ruff’s Burger has a few locations around Munich and their veggie patty is to die for!
 You can customize your burger for vegan or vegetarian preferences and the rest of the group can get beef or chicken burger.
-Local Tip: Avoid Hans im Gluck, regardless of the reviews, this place is not good and lacks veggie options.

 Gute Nacht Wurst